purcell/elisp-slime-nav/README.md

 If you're an Emacs 24 user or you have a recent version of `package.el` you can install `elisp-slime-nav` from the [MELPA](http://melpa.org) repository.
 The version of `elisp-slime-nav` there will always be up-to-date.
-There are also packages in Marmalade.

 Enable `elisp-slime-nav` in `emacs-lisp-mode` and `ielm` by adding code such as the following to your emacs startup file: